Cross-modal RAG: Sub-dimensional Text-to-Image Retrieval-Augmented Generation: Experiments

 \subsection{Quantitative Evaluation of Text-to-Image Generation}

-We benchmark our Cross-modal RAG method against state-of-the-art text-to-image generation models, including diffusion-based (SDXL), autoregressive (LaVIT), retrieval-augmented (RDM, UniRAG), and retrieval and generation unified (GILL) baselines.
+We benchmark our Cross-modal RAG method against state-of-the-art text-to-image generation models, including diffusion-based (SDXL, FLUX), autoregressive (LaVIT, gemini-2.0-flash, gpt-image-1), retrieval-augmented (RDM, UniRAG), and retrieval and generation unified (GILL) baselines.
 The evaluation is conducted on three datasets that span different generation challenges: WikiArt (artistic style transfer), CUB (fine-grained), and ImageNet-LT (long-tailed).
-As shown in Tab.~\ref{tab:gen}, Cross-modal RAG achieves the highest scores across all models and datasets.
+As shown in Tab.~\ref{tab:gen}, our Cross-modal RAG achieves the highest scores across all models and datasets, outperforming both its MLLM backbone without retrieval and other text-to-image generation models.
+These results demonstrate that our retrieval module is highly generalizable across different MLLM backbones and more effective than existing retrieval-augmented methods.
 On WikiArt, our method achieves the best performance in CLIP, DINO, and SigLIP, along with the lowest style loss, indicating it can capture the particular artistic style specified in the retrieved images effectively.
 On CUB, Cross-modal RAG also performs strongly across all three metrics, because it can localize and leverage the specific visual details in the retrieved images to facilitate generation.
-On ImageNet-LT, Cross-modal RAG improves CLIP similarity by 22\%, DINO by 89\%, and SigLIP by 24\% over the second-best SDXL.
-This indicates that our retrieval method can retrieve images that best match the query and only use the relevant entity for generation, which greatly benefits T2I-G in the long-tailed situation.
+On ImageNet-LT, our method can retrieve images that best match the query, which greatly benefits T2I-G in the long-tailed situation.